In the News

 The city of Rock Island has secured federal funding to install a roundabout at the 35th Street West intersection, near the Highland Springs Golf Course.

-The $1.4 million dollar project, replacing traffic signals at the intersection, will kick off a larger project, eventually reducing four lanes
+The $1.4 million dollar project, replacing traffic signals at the intersection, will kick off a larger project, eventually reducing four lanes of highway down to two lanes each way.

 The city of Monmouth is receiving nearly $1 million in Community Project Funding to help replace its lead service lines.
 Those are the pipes connecting the water main to a building's internal plumbing.